- October 29, 2018

 Additionally, the authority has instituted penalties to keep in check recalcitrant companies in the various free zone enclaves that are flouting laid down regulations.

-The Executive Secretary of the GFZA, Mr Michael Okyere Baafi, made this known at a media briefing in Accra on Monday to start the week-long 2018 GFZA Week celebration.
+The Chief Executive Officer of the GFZA, Mr Michael Okyere Baafi, made this known at a media briefing in Accra on Monday to start the week-long 2018 GFZA Week celebration.

 The celebration, which also marks 21 years of the implementation of the free zones concept in Ghana, is on the theme “Export-oriented industrialisation: Key to Ghana’s development.”